Traveller (role-playing game): Ancients

 The Ancients were a major race in the distant past; their ruins dot planets throughout charted space and their artifacts are more technically advanced than those of any existing civilization.
 For unknown reasons, they transplanted humans from Earth to dozens of worlds, uplifted Terran wolves to create the Vargr and transplanted them to another world, and undertook many megascale engineering projects before destroying their civilization in a catastrophic civil war.

 Publishing history

 Format

 The original gamebooks were black and digest-sized (known as the "little black books") produced by Game Designers' Workshop (GDW).
 The main rules were detailed in three such booklets, sold as a boxed set while the same format was used for early support material, such as the adventures, supplements and further books.
 Later supplements and updated versions of the main game system introduced full sized booklets, complete re-writes of the game system and significant changes to the Third Imperium.

 Editions

-Though nearly all older versions of Traveller are available in PDF format, Traveller5 and Mongoose Traveller 2nd Ed. are the current rulesets.
+Mongoose Traveller 2nd Ed. and Traveller5 are the current rulesets.
 Both rely on six-sided dice and both draw from the original Traveller rules.
+Nearly all older versions of Traveller are available in PDF format.